MikeyBeez/Ollama_Agents/docs/architecture_guide.md

-# 🌈 AI_Functions: Comprehensive Architecture Guide 🤖
+# 🌈 Ollama_Agents: Comprehensive Architecture Guide 🤖

-Welcome to the magical world of AI_Functions! 🎉 This guide will take you on a journey through the architecture and components of our AI assistant builder.
+Welcome to the magical world of Ollama_Agents! 🎉 This guide will take you on a journey through the architecture and components of our AI assistant builder.
 It's like having a LEGO set for AI - mix, match, and build your dream assistant! 🧱✨

 ## 🚀 Introduction and Key Features

-AI_Functions is a modular and flexible framework for creating AI assistants.
+Ollama_Agents is a modular and flexible framework for creating AI assistants.
 Here are some of its key features:

 - 🎨 Colorful command-line interface
 - 🧠 Enhanced memory management